juhaodong/VCTEVA/README.md

 GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;
 FLUSH PRIVILEGES;
 ````
+This command sequence:

+1. `CREATE USER 'admin'@'localhost' IDENTIFIED BY 'PASSWORD';`
+   - Creates a new user named 'admin' who can only connect from localhost
+   - Sets their password to 'PASSWORD' (you should replace this with a secure password)

+2. `GRANT ALL PRIVILEGES ON *.* TO 'admin'@'localhost' WITH GRANT OPTION;`
+   - Gives the admin user full privileges on all databases (*.*)
+   - 'WITH GRANT OPTION' allows admin to grant privileges to other users

+3. `FLUSH PRIVILEGES;`
+   - Reloads the privilege tables immediately
+   - Ensures the new privileges take effect without restarting MySQL

 - If you forget the password for the `root` or `admin` user，you can try the following steps to reset it:
   -  First, stop the MySQL service: